needle-mirror/com.unity.entities/Documentation~/component_group.md

 ### Shared component filters

-To use a shared component filter, first include the shared component in the ComponentGroup (along with other needed components), and then call the `SetFilter()` function, passing in a struct of the same ISharedComponent type that contains the values to select.
+To use a shared component filter, first include the shared component in the EntityQuery (along with other needed components), and then call the `SetFilter()` function, passing in a struct of the same ISharedComponent type that contains the values to select.
 All values must match.
 You can add up to two different shared components to the filter.

 You can change the filter at any time, but changing the filter does not change any existing arrays of entities or components that you received from the group `ToComponentDataArray()` or `ToEntityArray()` functions.
 You must recreate these arrays.